Red Maple

 Wildlife importance

 Red maple is one of the earliest nectar sources for bees in the early spring.
 Its seeds are consumed by numerous birds.
 Because of its wide tolerance for habitat, it is a frequently planted landscape tree.
-The Rosy Maple Moth is frequent on red maple4.
+The the larvae of the Rosy Maple Moth 4 frequently feed on red maple.

 Threats